-NZME posts $34.4m net profit, declares 5c final dividend
+NZME shares jump on solid profit result, dividend news

 It is rolling out this strategy across three core segments: audio, publishing and real estate platform OneRoof.

-Chief executive Michael Boggs said the business was making progress in its digital transformation, reporting a 37 per cent increase in total digital revenue compared with the 2020 financial year.
+Chief executive Michael Boggs said the business was making progress in its digital transformation, and he was pleased with the 37 per cent increase in total digital revenue compared with the 2020 financial year.

 "NZME's ability to generate advertising revenue has remained resilient against Covid-19 related headwinds in 2021, growing 13 per cent compared to 2020 despite nationwide Covid-19 restrictions in the second half of 2021.